tiger2017/MLclf/README.md

 # Transform the original data into the format that fits the task for classification:
-# Note: If you want to keep the data format as the same as that for the meta-learning, just set ratio_train=0.64, ratio_val=0.16, shuffle=False.
+# Note: If you want to keep the data format as the same as that for the meta-learning or few-shot learning (original format), just set ratio_train=0.64, ratio_val=0.16, shuffle=False.

 transform = transforms.Compose([transforms.ToTensor(), transforms.Normalize((0.5, 0.5, 0.5), (0.5, 0.5, 0.5))])
 train_dataset, validation_dataset, test_dataset = MLclf.miniimagenet_clf_dataset(ratio_train=0.6, ratio_val=0.2, seed_value=None, shuffle=True, transform=transform, save_clf_data=True)